Table Of Contents

 • DL – They feature Gaudi accelerators and are suitable for training deep learning models.
 They also deliver up to 40% better price-performance than comparable GPU-based instances.

-• Trn – With their AWS Trainium chips, these instances are ideal for high-performance deep learning training and deliver 50% better price-performance over comparable instances on AWS.
+• Trn – With their AWS Trainium chips, these instances are ideal for high-performance deep learning training and deliver 50% better price performance than comparable instances on AWS.

-• G – These instances are perfect for graphics-intensive applications, including 3D rendering, video encoding, and app streaming.
+• G – These instances are perfect for graphics-intensive applications, such as 3D rendering, video encoding, and app streaming.

-• F – Select this option if you need hardware acceleration for big data analysis, financial analytics, real-time video processing, and genomics research.
+• F – Select this option if you need hardware acceleration for extensive data analysis, financial analytics, real-time video processing, and genomics research.

 • Inf – These instances are ideal for baseline machine learning operations.